 VA Secretary Confirms First Case Of A Veteran With Coronavirus

 Veterans Affairs Secretary Robert Wilkie confirmed on Capitol Hill Wednesday that a veteran is being treated for coronavirus.
 The veteran is currently being treated at a VA center in Palo Alto, California, and a section of the campus has been designated for receiving any veterans who have contracted the virus.
-“We began moving on […]
+“We began moving on supply […]

 Pentagon Uses Crowdsourcing For Help in Naming Members of Space Force

-This last December, the U.S. Space Force was signed into law making it the newest military branch.
+This past December, the U.S. Space Force was signed into law making it the newest military branch.
 As entering the military as a newbie, there are still many things to sort out in regards to Space Force, such as uniforms, rank structure, and more.
-In a move to gather more ideas, the Pentagon reached […]
+In a move to gather more ideas, the Pentagon reached out […]

 Space Force Military Branch